Your holiday giving provides financial relief to families like these who are facing cancer this winter.

 As we reflect on 25 years since Family Reach’s founding, the establishment of the financial coaching service stands out as a pivotal moment in our history.

 The goal was to expand beyond the temporary relief of emergency grants and provide patients and their families with a more comprehensive treatment plan.
 Through collaboration with the Foundation for Financial Planning (FFP) and Financial Planning Association (FPA), we developed what was originally known as Financial Planning for Cancer.

 “The ultimate vision of our partnership was to bring pro-bono financial planning and guidance to at-risk patients, as early in their cancer journey as possible,” shared Jon Dauphiné, Esq., Chief Executive Officer of FFP.
 “We want to help families avoid or mitigate the financial toxicity of the disease to improve financial and health outcomes.”

 Since launching in June 2018, we’ve served 1,038 families and counting with help from the 245 Certified Financial Planner™ professionals who graciously donate their time and expertise to support families facing cancer.

 The service matches patients and caregivers with pro-bono financial coaches for free advice about managing their money during and beyond cancer treatment.
 This financial coaching can include bill prioritization, budgeting tips, cost-saving options, debt management, asset organization, planning for the future, and more.
-Combined with financial education, resource navigation, and emergency relief, these services form the Financial Treatment Program.
+Combined with financial education, resource navigation, and emergency relief, these services form Family Reach’s comprehensive services list.

 46-Year-Old Cancer Hero Calls Family Reach’s Free Financial Planning a “Game Changer”

-To get paired with a financial coach, patients and caregivers can apply to the Financial Treatment Program online or their social worker can complete the application on their behalf.
+To get paired with a financial coach, patients and caregivers can apply to our services online or their social worker can complete the application on their behalf.
 The Family Reach team will then match the family with a volunteer financial coach, and they will reach out to the family via phone or email to introduce themselves.
 From there, the family will meet with their coach 2-3 times, and they can email as needed before and after the meetings.